 Frozen shoulder, also known as adhesive capsulitis, is an inflammatory condition affecting the shoulder joint capsule.
 It occurs in about 5% of the population and is more common in females between 40 and 60.
 Most cases occur without a cause.
 However, some cases start after a fall onto the shoulder.
 Other triggers include recent surgery and medical conditions such as diabetes and thyroid disease.
 Often, we perform a cortisone shot for a frozen shoulder to reduce severe pain and improve movement.
-What is a frozen shoulder injection, and when should you use it?
+What is a frozen shoulder steroid injection, and when should you use it?

 What are the typical findings of frozen shoulder?